Project-Lavinia/Deployment/README.md

     3. Convert the new key from OpenSSH to RSA (Used by Jenkins) `sudo ssh-keygen -p -N "" -m pem -f ~/.ssh/id_rsa.rsa`
     4. Log into your domain registrar and change the name servers of your domain as according to [this guide](https://docs.nrec.no/dns.html#when-to-use-the-dns-service).
 (If you encounter problems, try using ns1.uh-iaas.no and ns2.uh-iaas.no, instead of nrec.no)
 4. Create the file: `Deployment/ansible/private.yaml` with the content: `letsencrypt_email: <email of project admin>`
+5. In `Deployment/ansible`, setup the ansible inventory as per [this guide](https://docs.nrec.no/terraform-part4.html#ansible-inventory-from-terraform-state) (The inventory directory should have the path `Deployment/ansible/inventory`)
-5. In `Deployment/terraform/terraform.tfvars` modify which IPs should have http/ssh access to the servers.
+6. In `Deployment/terraform/terraform.tfvars` modify which IPs should have http/ssh access to the servers.
-6. In `Deployment/terraform/variables.tf` modify the flavour and number of each server type, as well as the domain that should be used.
+7. In `Deployment/terraform/variables.tf` modify the flavour and number of each server type, as well as the domain that should be used.
-7. Go through the rest of the terraform files and ensure that you are happy with the settings.
+8. Go through the rest of the terraform files and ensure that you are happy with the settings.
-8. In Deployment do `source keystone_rc.sh`
+9. In `Deployment` do `source keystone_rc.sh`
-9. In the `Deployment/terraform` directory, use the command `terraform init`
+10. In the `Deployment/terraform` directory, use the command `terraform init`
-10. **If you are creating a new instance** and if the previous command completed successfully:
+11. **If you are creating a new instance** and if the previous command completed successfully:
     1. In `Deployment/terraform` do `terraform apply`
     2. In `Deployment/ansible` do:
-        1. Setup ansible inventory, as per [this guide](https://docs.nrec.no/terraform-part4.html#ansible-inventory-from-terraform-state) (The inventory directory should have the path `Deployment/ansible/inventory`)
-        2. `ansible-playbook -i inventory api.yaml`
+        1. `ansible-playbook -i inventory api.yaml`
-        3. `ansible-playbook -i inventory web.yaml`
+        2. `ansible-playbook -i inventory web.yaml`
-        4. `ansible-playbook -i inventory load_balancer.yaml`
+        3. `ansible-playbook -i inventory load_balancer.yaml`
-        5. `ansible-playbook -i inventory jenkins.yaml`
+        4. `ansible-playbook -i inventory jenkins.yaml`
     3. Open `https://jenkins.<your domain>` in your browser
     4. In Jenkins, log in with username: admin, password: admin, and **immediately change the password**
     5. In Jenkins, install the following jenkins plugins: